VirtualPlanetaryLaboratory/vplanet/examples/README.rst

 `TidalEarth <TidalEarth>`_: Coupled internal/orbital/tidal evolution of Earth if it were in the habitable zone of a low mass star and tidally heated.
 [EqTide, RadHeat, ThermInt]

-`IoHeat <IoHeat>`_: Tidal heating of Io as a function of eccentricity and obliquity according to equilibrium tide theory.
-[EqTide, VSPACE]

 `CassiniMulti <CassiniMulti>`_: Tidal damping of the two planets orbiting Teegarden's Star into Cassini states.
 [EqTide, DistOrb, DistRot, STELLAR]

 **Stars**